We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Step 5: Monitor and maintain the fire.

 The flames should grow quickly, but it’s important to always monitor the fire to prevent it from going out and to reduce the risk of the fire spreading.
 Maintain the fire with a poker or a long stick to move the hot coals and embers formed from the burned tinder and kindling into a pile to increase the heat.
-You can also blow on the coals to help move oxygen down into the fire pit.
+You can also blow on the coals (from a safe distance) to help move oxygen down into the fire pit.
 Use the poker on the fuel logs to break off charred pieces and expose new wood to the fire.
 Add fuel logs as needed to keep the fire going.

 Step 6: Extinguish the fire.

-Step 7: Clean up the fire pit.
+Step 7: Clean up the ashes.

 Other Factors to Consider